 In line with UN commitments ‘to leave no one behind’, social protection is a strategic approach for cutting poverty and improving resilience, based on strengthening the links between humanitarian aid and development.
 Extending coordinated social protection provisions to refugees could be the bridge from rapid response measures in crisis situations to medium and long-term development targets as sought by the Social Protection Inter-Agency Coordination Board (SPIAC-B).
 This post tackles the complex question of extending social protection benefits to refugees.

-Refugees seldom enjoy the same social rights as citizens of the host country in which they reside – despite the fact that social protection measures featured in the 1951 Refugee Convention, and were emphasized in 2016 in the Global Compact on Refugees, and in 2017 at the Social Protection in Context of Fragility and Forced Displacement Conference.
+Refugees seldom enjoy the same social rights as citizens of the host country in which they reside – despite the fact that social protection measures featured in the 1951 Refugee Convention, and were emphasized in 2016 in the New York Declaration for Refugees and Migrants, and in 2017 at the Social Protection in Context of Fragility and Forced Displacement Conference.

 Notwithstanding the intractability of many refugee situations, there has been little long-term investment on the part of the international community to create a new holistic system that bridges the humanitarian-development nexus.
 There are a few exceptions to this, which could arguably provide a basis from which progress can be made.